 Youth were asked whether their friends would be upset if they engaged in a number of behaviours including getting arrested, beating someone up or dropping out of school.
-For each situation, with the exception of using marijuana, females were more likely than males to think their friends would be upset with them.
+For each situation, with the exceptions of getting drunk and using marijuana, females were more likely than males to think their friends would be upset with them.

 The overall level of prosocial peer attitudes was lower in this area compared to the province in general.
-Compared to BC as a whole, local students were less likely to think that their friends would be upset with them if they got arrested (61% vs. 66%), beat someone up (41% vs. 54%), carried a weapon for protection (44% vs. 52%) or got drunk (27% vs. 35%).
+For example, students in this area were less likely than those in the entire province to think that their friends would be upset with them if they beat someone up (46% vs. 54%) or got drunk (26% vs. 35%).